cjunhyuk/Apple-Google-Sentiment-Analysis/README.md

 # 7. Appendix
 ---

-Word cloud that was produced for visualization can be seen here
+Word cloud that was produced for visualization can be seen here:
 ![Word Cloud](img/apple_google_wordcloud.png)
 ---
 # Repo Navigation